LoopKit/loopdocs/docs/troubleshooting/dana-faq.md

 If you are using an internet CGM (like NightScout remote CGM, Dexcom Share), you lack a heartbeat inside the *Loop* app.
 You must look into one of the heartbeat modes of the Dana driver:

 - Continuous mode - [Please read this paragraph before activating it](#continuous-bluetooth-mode).
-This mode will keep a connection at all times, this will decrease the battery life for your pump and phone by a small amount
+This mode will keep a connection at all times, which will decrease the battery life for your pump and phone by a small amount
 - Background sound - [link](#background-sound).
 This mode will keep loop alive by playing soundless music in the background.
 This has a big impact on your phone battery life, but little to no impact on your pump battery life.

 If you are running a bluetooth CGM, it might be worth to look into [continuous heartbeat mode](#continuous-bluetooth-mode).